UPPMAX/programming_formalisms/docs/project/issues.md

 - create at least one issue for things that you think need to be done, based on the design document.
   Assign yourself to one issue

-!!! note "Duplicates"

-    Sometimes, two issues describe the same problem.
-    This is called a duplicate.
-    Because duplicates are not uncommon,
-    there is an issue label called `duplicate`.

-!!! note "Managing issues"

-    For a fresh project, there are many things to do.
-    It is not uncommon to have an 'issue manager' that keeps an overview of all issues.

 ## Discussion